Ellpeck/Contentless/README.md

     // If any files that were skipped without errors should be logged (Files that already have entries or files that were ignored)
     // Default: true
     "logSkipped": true,
     // The list of files that should use a different importer or processor than the one that Contentless automatically determined.
-Can use regex.
+Can use simple glob-style patterns including "*" and "?".
     // Default: {}
     "overrides": {
-        // Example: Make all files matching the regex ".json" use the importer "JsonImporter" ".json": {
+        // Example: Make all files matching ".json" use the importer "JsonImporter" ".json": {
             "importer": "JsonImporter"
         },